mondskiez/ansible_control/README.md

 # Prerequisites :white_check_mark:

-Existing Ubuntu Server with an existing user with sudo privilegdes
+Existing Ubuntu Server with user with sudo privilegdes and OpenSSH server enabled

    A. Create an ssh-key pair on Windows or Linux/MacOS